 Cinematography is alive and well in games and when thought is given to how it is used, a slight camera change can make an intense action set piece more thrilling and enjoyable than it would with a bog-standard third-person view.

 An example might be the Skate series.
-The major skating series Tony Hawk uses a standard camera to aid traversal and give the player a sense of spatial awareness when moving.
+The major skating series, Tony Hawk’s Pro Skater, uses a standard camera to aid traversal and give the player a sense of spatial awareness when moving.
 Skate on the other hand brings the camera lower, almost touching the ground.
 This is to mimic home-made skating videos, and somehow makes Skate feel richer, even if the camera can sometimes obscure geography.

 With games being able to perform angles and shots that are almost impossible in film, it is always interesting to see where the format will go.